Biodegradable Urns vs Traditional Urns: What Families Need to Know Before Choosing

 Not all biodegradable urns are the same.
 Some are simple containers; others come as complete ceremony kits.

-• The urn itself (paper, plant fiber, or similar material)
+A basic biodegradable urn typically includes just the urn itself (paper, plant fiber, or similar material) and a biodegradable bag for ashes.

 The difference matters.
 A ceremony kit supports you through the entire experience, not just the moment of release.